 If the post-commit hooks are not available, the environment can be set up for per-request synchronization.
-In that case, the sync_per_request attribute for each repository in the database and in trac.ini must be set to false.
+In that case, the [trac] repository\sync\per\request option in trac.ini must be set to a comma-separated list of repository names to be synchronized.